 There are many other widely used computer science terms to pick up.
 Writing a program (or script or code) is often expressed as implementing the program.
 Executing a program means running the program.
 An algorithm is a recipe for how to construct a program.
-A bug is an error in a program, and the art of tracking down and removing bugs is called debugging.
+A bug is an error in a program, and the art of tracking down and removing bugs is called debugging (see, e.g., Wikipedia3).
 Simulating or simulation refers to using a program to mimic processes in the real world, often through solving differential equations that govern the physics of the processes.

-1.2 A Python Program with Variables
+1.2 A Matlab Program with Variables

 Our first example regards programming a mathematical model that predicts the position of a ball thrown up in the air.
 From Newton's 2nd law, and by assuming negligible air resistance, one can derive a mathematical model that predicts the vertical position y of the ball at time t.
-From the model one gets the formula where v_0 is the initial upwards velocity and g is the acceleration of gravity, for which 9.81 ms-2 is a reasonable value (even if it depends on things like location on the earth).
+From the model one gets the formula where v_0 is the initial upwards velocity and g is the acceleration of gravity, for which $9.81 \,\mathrm{m\,s^{-2}}$ is a reasonable value (even if it depends on things like location on the earth).
 With this formula at hand, and when v_0 is known, you may plug in a value for time and get out the corresponding height.

-$$y = v_0 t - 0.5gt^2,$$
+$$y = v_0 t - 0.5 g t^2,$$